 That means you need to start focusing on the people who will be working through the program.

-If you feel overwhelmed or struggle to manage your time when creating and delivering your group nutrition program, this blog post on Healthy Time Management Tips for Health Professionals may help you.
-You may also want to bring on a virtual assistant to help you!
+Suppose you feel overwhelmed or need help managing your time when creating and delivering your group nutrition program.
+In that case, this blog post on Healthy Time Management Tips for Health Professionals may help you.
+Consider bringing on a virtual assistant to help you!

 At this point, you should have a pretty good idea of what your participants need to do.
 Make sure to include detailed instructions and any necessary follow-up activities in your automated emails.
 Most email service providers like MailChimp, Active Campaign, or Convert Kit allow you to set these up ahead of time and send them without any additional time or effort on your part.